VemulaPallavi/Bootstrap-website/README.md

 # Bootstrap-website
 A frontend project using bootstrap

-A Tours and Travel website using bootstrap ....
+# A Tours and Travel website

+A tours and travels website based on bootstarp and front-end technologies

-Live Preview:
+# Live Preview:

 LINK:http://localhost:5500/